pino888/scrawl/README.md

 I'm using the [python-decouple](https://pypi.org/project/python-decouple/) module to import these.

 ### Demo
-You can explore the demo version in [here]() - As the project requires to be logged in, feel free to create your own account or log in as *Guest* (user: guest, pass: 1bigmountain).
+You can explore the demo version in [here](https://pdani.pythonanywhere.com/) - As the project requires to be logged in, feel free to create your own account or login as a *Guest* (user: guest, password: 1bigmountain).
 I'd be delighted if you add some content and/or interact with the demo - any feedback would be greatly appreciated too!

 ### Credits
-The initial build was based on this Real Python tutorial - [Build a Social Network With Django.](https://realpython.com/django-social-network-1/)
+The initial build was based on this *Real Python* tutorial - [Build a Social Network With Django.](https://realpython.com/django-social-network-1/)
 Although, only the part 1 and, I've opted for Bootstrap instead of Bulma.

 ### License